+I emailed PrintedShirts.ca, an online t-shirt company that specializes in screen printing, and pitched them my idea.
+9 ideas in fact!
 And, with a whole lot of speedy assistance from Printed Shirt’s owner, Lorne, 9 shirts were designed by me in Halifax, screen printed in Winnipeg, and shipped to the hotel in Mississauga in time for my arrival!

 Later that night, I wore my #TBT shirt for Thursday night’s Throw Back Thursday party.
 While folks looked hilarious in their various costumes… the 80s get ups, the 70’s pant suits and the 50s saddle shoes and poodle skirts… I sat back comfortable in my T-Shirt with the TBT hashtag (in the hilarious old typeface you used to find on those shirts we’d have made with those fuzzy letters!)

 The next morning was the big one!
-I’d planned this shirt for hours but wasn’t quite sure how it would work out.
+I’d planned this shirt for hours but wasn’t quite sure how it would work.
 I stressed over the names that I’d added… hoping not to offend anyone or tick anyone off!
-It was “pub crawl” style…listing all of the people I wanted to meet… those I looked up to, those who helped me when I started out.
-But, despite my apprehensions and misgivings of maybe looking like a fool or annoying someone who wasn’t on the list… I wore my T…and it immediately made an impact.
+It was “pub crawl” style listing all of the people I wanted to meet… those I looked up to, those who helped me when I started out.
+But, despite my apprehensions and misgivings of maybe looking like a fool or annoying someone who wasn’t on the list… I wore my T and it immediately made an impact.
 Folks were finding me and checking off their names and it was a real kick to meet some of these fantastic women… and the many more who stopped to chat with me about my T-shirt idea!
 Next year, I’ll have to get a massive onesie to fit all of the names of everyone in attendance…as each person I met this weekend, made an impact!

 That evening, I wore my “This Shirt’s a Rental” Tee.
-I’d thought it was hilarious, but, it kind of fell flat.
-You see, while I don’t wear dresses, there was this sponsor who RENTS dresses and there was a moment, where I actually contemplated whether or not I’d rent a dress…but, I changed my mind and made the T-shirt instead.
+I thought it was hilarious, but, it kind of fell flat.
+You see, while I don’t wear dresses, there was this sponsor who RENTS dresses and there was a moment where I actually contemplated whether or not I’d rent a dress…but, I changed my mind and made the T-shirt instead.
 The carnival that night was sponsored by Lentils and I’d done everything to think of something that rhymed with Lentil…to no avail!

 Saturday morning arrived with the “Instagram” shirt…where, thankfully, a few folks chimed in and took an Instagram Selfie with me to amuse me!